Who's Who in Gerontology: People

 Charlesworth, Brian

 Although not a biogerontologist, his work on population genetics and evolutionary biology has relevance to aging.
+He is now retired.

 More Details › -